tisannai/arenas/README.md

 Arenas consists of OS memory page based memory pool and a Descriptor.
-The memory pool is aligned memory and the Descriptor is a separate allocation, which includes: pointer to the pool, pool size, and the usage count for memory reservations.
+The memory pool is aligned memory and the Descriptor is a separate allocation, which includes: pointer to the pool, pool size, and usage count for memory reservations.

 Arenas can be created in the default setting performing:

     ar_t ar = ar_new();

+This will allocate Arenas Descriptor and Arenas Page(s).
 The created Arenas has size of one page, and the returned Arenas Descriptor is heap allocated, and hence should be freed by some means (see below).
 Arenas has fixed size and it returns `NULL` for reservations when all memory has been used.

-Another way of creating the Arenas is to specify the size as well as expressing whether the Descriptor should be only initialized or additionally allocated as well.
+Another way of setting up Arenas is to pass Arenas Descriptor and specify the size in page count.

     ar_s ard;
-    ar_new_sized( &ard, 2 );
+    ar_init_sized( &ard, 2 );

-The example above will initialize the stack allocated Descriptor and it will be setup to contain two pages of memory.
-Alternatively we could request to allocate the Descriptor as well.
+The example above will initialize the stack (or pre) allocated Descriptor and it will be setup to contain two pages of memory.

-    ar = ar_new_size( NULL, 2 );

-When `NULL` is supplied to `ar_new_size`, it will allocate the Descriptor along with the memory pool.

-Arenas can be created also in flexible mode, where additional memory pages are allocated as needed.
+Arenas can be initialized also to flexible mode.
+Flexible mode means that additional memory pages are allocated as needed, i.e. when pages become full.

-    ar = ar_new_flexible( &ard, 4 );
+    ar = ar_init_flexible( &ard, 4 );

 In flexible mode more memory is allocated, but the additional pages are not continous compared to the previous allocation.
-However, all fresh memory is continous.
+However, all fresh memory is continous by itself.

 Arenas with stack allocated Descriptor is destroyed using: